rinigus/pure-maps/guides/README.md

 To implement a place guide you need to write a JSON metadata file, a Python file that implements the `nearby` function and possibly a QML file.
-The nearby function should given a string query, a point and a radius return a list of dictionaries of places, with each dictionary having keys "title", "description", "x" and "y".
+The `nearby` function should given a string query, a point and a radius return a list of dictionaries of places, with each dictionary having keys `title`, `description`, `x` and `y`.
 The point to search near can be either a string (an address, a landmark, etc.) or a two-element tuple or list of (x, y) coordinates.

 The QML settings file (`*_settings.qml`) is optional; it can be used to